-- Transportation of waste eooking oil oil/fat to the project site (e.g. road transport by vehicles); - Biodiesel production plant at the project site, comprising the esterification unit plus other installations on the site (e.g. storage, refining, blending, etc.); - Transportation of biodiesel to the facility where the biodiesel is blended with petrodiesel; - Facility where the biodiesel is blended with petrodiesel; (regardless of the ownership of the blending facility) - Transportation of the blended biodiesel to the final consumer (end-user); - Vehicles and existing stationary combustion installations where the blended biodiesel is consumed.
-Relevant emission sources within this boundary include the following (see table below for details): - Emissions from combustion of petrodiesel and biodiesel, taking into account the fossil carbon contained in methanol used in biodiesel production; - Emissions from fuel and electricity consumed in the production of biodiesel; - Emissions from the transport of waste cooking oil oil/fat to the biodiesel plant; - Emissions from the transport of biodiesel to the facility where the biodiesel is blended with petrodiesel.
-These emissions are to be added to the project emissions only if the current distribution of the petrodiesel being displaced does not involve similar transport of fuel to a blend/distribution location.
+- Transportation of waste cooking oil to the project site (e.g. road transport by vehicles); - Biodiesel production plant at the project site, comprising the esterification unit plus other installations on the site (e.g. storage, refining, blending, etc.); - Transportation of biodiesel to the facility where the biodiesel is blended with petrodiesel; - Facility where the biodiesel is blended with petrodiesel; (regardless of the ownership of the blending facility) - Transportation of the blended biodiesel to the final consumer (end-user); - Vehicles and existing stationary combustion installations where the blended biodiesel is consumed.